VectorlyApp/bluebox-sdk/README.md

 ### Operations

 Operations define the executable steps of a Routine.
-They are represented as a **typed list** (see [`RoutineOperationUnion`](https://github.com/VectorlyApp/web-hacker/blob/main/src/data_models/production_routine.py)) and are executed sequentially by the browser agent.
+They are represented as a **typed list** (see [`RoutineOperationUnion`](https://github.com/VectorlyApp/web-hacker/blob/main/src/data_models/production_routine.py)) and are executed sequentially by a browser.

 Each operation specifies a `type` and its parameters: